Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-ClickUp.md

 ## Limitations syncing from Spira to ClickUp

 Not all of the features of this data sync are utilized when syncing from Spira to ClickUp.
-Below is a list of limitations of this directionality, these also apply to the sync moving data in this direction when set to "bidirectional":
+Below is a list of limitations of this directionality.
+These also apply to the sync moving data in this direction when set to "bidirectional":

 - Tasks created in ClickUp from artifacts in Spira will not be updated after creation - the data sync only creates tasks in ClickUp, it does not update them.
 - Requirements, releases (Folders in ClickUp), associations, and files will not be synced from Spira to ClickUp.